gladcolor/StreetView/README.md

 # StreetView

-An interal testing project, no for the public.
-Please DO NOT fork it or use it without writing permission!
-Sorry for that!
+An interal testing project.
+Please DO NOT fork it or use it!
+Sorry for this!